Tag: Paul

 ※Prayer※

-Lord, us the freedom to recognize that we have been freed from the ways of the world.
+Lord, give us the to recognize that we have been freed from the ways of the world.
 Help us to look to you first, so that we may transform the world through your for us.
 Amen.